Armed U.S. gun rights activists rally against proposed Virginia gun laws

 RICHMOND, Va.
 (Reuters) - Thousands of armed gun-rights activists filled the streets around Virginia’s capitol building on Monday to protest a package of gun-control legislation making its way through the newly Democratic-controlled state legislature.

-The Richmond rally began with a festival atmosphere amid heavy security after Governor Ralph Northam banned carrying weapons onto the capitol grounds, anxious to avoid a replay of the violence at a 2017 demonstration by white nationalists in Charlottesville that killed a counter-protester.
+The Richmond rally maintained a festival atmosphere amid heavy security after Governor Ralph Northam banned carrying weapons onto the capitol grounds, anxious to avoid a replay of the violence at a 2017 demonstration by white nationalists in Charlottesville that killed a counter-protester.

-That order was sparked by fears that members of white nationalist and militia groups planned to attend the rally — which organizers the Virginia Citizens Defense League organized as a peaceful show of political power.
-The FBI earlier in the week arrested three alleged neo-Nazis who it said planned to use the event to spark a race war.
+That order was sparked by fears that members of white nationalist and militia groups planned to attend the rally, which organizers the Virginia Citizens Defense League planned as a peaceful show of political power.
+The FBI earlier in the week arrested three alleged neo-Nazis who it said intended to use the event to spark a race war.

-Activists at the rally argued that Virginia was trying to infringe their constitutional right to bear arms and vowed that Monday’s event will help citizens understand how quickly they can lose the ability to carry guns, based on who wins at the ballot box.
+Activists at the rally argued that Virginia was trying to infringe on their right to bear arms, which is protected by the Second Amendment of the U.S. Constitution.

 “What’s going on here, if not stopped, will spread to other states,” said Teri Horne, who had traveled to Virginia from her home in Texas with her Smith & Wesson rifle and .40-caliber handgun.
 “They will come for our guns in other states if we don’t stop them in Virginia.”